Receipt Chain Verification

 Canonical form

 Section titled “Canonical form”For hashing and signing, receipts must be serialized using the JSON Canonicalization Scheme (RFC 8785) with the proof field removed before hashing.
-This approach aligns with the W3C Verifiable Credentials Data Integrity specification, though the signing procedure defined here is intentionally simplified.
+This diverges from the W3C Verifiable Credentials Data Integrity default, which uses JSON-LD canonicalization (RDF Dataset Canonicalization).
+Implementations expecting JSON-LD processing will not be interoperable with Agent Receipt signatures — existing JSON-LD-based VC tooling cannot verify them without modification.

 Signing

 Section titled “Signing”The issuer signs the canonical receipt (proof field excluded) with its Ed25519 private key.
-The signature is encoded as a multibase string (z-prefixed base58btc) and placed in proof.proofValue.
+The signature is encoded as a multibase string (u-prefixed base64url, no padding) and placed in proof.proofValue.

 Chain integrity verification